by Marcia Hinds

 Recently Ryan tried to stop the antifungal medication, within two weeks he called to tell me he didn’t feel well.
 Ryan said he felt tired and experienced the compulsion to talk to himself out loud.
 He decided to go back on the meds and things returned to normal.

 As a parent, it was hard to keep the pace and not give up too soon.
 Sometimes I felt like I was working nonstop and thought there was little improvement.
 We don’t always notice what our children do right.
 But I did always notice when Ryan did something wrong.
-All it takes is one good meltdown in the mall to overshadow all the things our kid did right that day.
+All it takes is one good meltdown in the mall to overshadow the things our kids did right that day.
 This recovery stuff is not a sprint, and is more like a marathon.
 I made a lot of mistakes along the way, but the one thing I did right was to keep going and never give up!